 Standard agreements and tools save everybody time and concern.

-The Master Supplier Services Agreement (formerly the Microsoft Master Vendor Agreement) and the Vendor Guidelines (formerly the Program Administrative Guidelines (PAG) are the two documents and the key policies central to contracting with Microsoft.
+The Master Supplier Services Agreement, the Supplier Code of Conduct, and the Microsoft Supplier Guidelines are the key documents and policies central to contracting with Microsoft.

 The Master Supplier Services Agreement (MSSA)

 If such a contract is required by Microsoft, this contract must be executed by Microsoft and the supplier prior to doing any work.
 Because it is an overarching agreement, once the supplier has signed this Agreement, only business specific statements of work or purchase orders are needed.
 Having a uniform agreement in place helps ensure that Microsoft can consistently rely on certain aspects of its relationships with suppliers without discussion or concern, which frees both parties up for more critical activities—like completing the work!
 The MSSA outlines, in addition to other things, the following:

 - Standard payment terms, which include 2% 10/Net 60.